slamora/brackets-wiki/Extension-Icon-Guidelines.md

 ### Dimension

-* A single icon is 24px by 24px with 3px padding so that the largest solid square you should have is 18px by 18px or 19px by 19px if it's a circle.
+* A single icon is 24px × 24px with 3px padding so that the largest solid square you should have is 18px × 18px.
-* for sprites use a 24x24 grid.
+* For sprites use a 24x24 grid.

 ![Extension State Example](icon-guidelines/extension-icon-states.png)